Matt Damon: 2000–2008: Worldwide recognition

-Damon began 2002 with writing and starring in Gerry, a drama about two friends who forget to bring water and food when they go hiking in a desert.
-The reviews for the film were generally positive, but it was a box-office failure.
+In 2002, Damon began writing and starring in Gerry, a drama about two friends who forget to bring water and food when they go hiking in a desert.
+The film's reviews were generally favorable, but it was a box-office failure.
 He then played amnesiac assassin Jason Bourne in Doug Liman's action thriller The Bourne Identity (2002).
-Liman considered several actors for the role, before he cast Damon.
+Liman considered several actors for the role before he cast Damon.
 Damon insisted on performing many of the stunts himself, undergoing three months of extensive training in stunt work, the use of weapons, boxing, and eskrima.
-Damon said that before The Bourne Identity he was jobless for six months, and many of his films during that period under-performed at the box-office.
+He said that before The Bourne Identity he was jobless for six months, and many of his films during that period underperformed at the box office.
 He doubted the film's financial prospects, but it proved a commercial success.
-Reviews for the film were also positive; Roger Ebert praised it for its ability to absorb the viewer in its "spycraft" and "Damon's ability to be focused and sincere".
+The film's reviews were also good; Roger Ebert praised it for its ability to absorb the viewer in its "spycraft" and "Damon's ability to be focused and sincere".
 For his role, Entertainment Weekly named Damon among "the decade's best mixer of brawn and brains."

 Damon voiced the role of Spirit in the animated film Spirit: Stallion of the Cimarron (2002) and later played a conjoined twin in Stuck on You (2003), which received a mixed critical reception.
 His major releases in 2004 included starring roles in the sequels The Bourne Supremacy and Ocean's Twelve.
-Both films earned more than $280 million at the box-office.
-In a review for The Bourne Supremacy, BBC's Nev Pierce called the film "a brisk, engrossing and intelligent thriller", adding, "Damon is one hell of an action hero.
+Both films earned more than $280 million at the box office.
+BBC's Nev Pierce called The Bourne Supremacy "a brisk, engrossing and intelligent thriller", adding, "Damon is one hell of an action hero.
 He does a lot with very little, imbuing his limited dialogue with both rage and sorrow, looking harder and more haunted as the picture progresses".
-For the film, he earned an Empire Award for Best Actor; the award's presenter Empire attributed Damon's win to his "astute, underplayed performance, through which he totally eschews movie star vanity".
-He played a fictionalized version of Wilhelm Grimm alongside Heath Ledger in Terry Gilliam's fantasy adventure The Brothers Grimm (2005), which was a critically panned commercial failure; The Washington Post concluded, "Damon, constantly flashing his newscaster's teeth and flaunting a fake, 'Masterpiece Theatre' dialect, comes across like someone who got lost on the way to an audition for a high school production of The Pirates of Penzance."
+For the film, he earned an Empire Award for Best Actor; Empire attributed Damon's win to his "astute, underplayed performance, through which he totally eschews movie star vanity".
+He played a fictionalized version of Wilhelm Grimm alongside Heath Ledger in Terry Gilliam's fantasy adventure The Brothers Grimm (2005), a critically panned commercial failure; The Washington Post wrote, "Damon, constantly flashing his newscaster's teeth and flaunting a fake, 'Masterpiece Theatre' dialect, comes across like someone who got lost on the way to an audition for a high school production of The Pirates of Penzance."